GabeScott/standard-works-vault/General Conference/1988 April - You Make a Difference.md

 Brethren, let us hearken to the hymn, “Improve the Shining Moments”:

-Time flies on wings of lightning;
+>Time flies on wings of lightning;

-We cannot call it back.
+>We cannot call it back.

-It comes, then passes forward
+>It comes, then passes forward

-Along its onward track.
+>Along its onward track.
+>

-And if we are not mindful,
+>And if we are not mindful,

-The chance will fade away,
+>The chance will fade away,

-For life is quick in passing.
+>For life is quick in passing.

-’Tis as a single day.
+>’Tis as a single day.

-(Hymns, 1985, no. 226)
+>

 As we leave this general priesthood meeting, let us all determine to shed any barnacles of sin, to prepare for our time of opportunity, and to honor the priesthood we bear through the service we render, the lives we bless, and the souls we are privileged to help save.
-You are “a chosen generation, a royal priesthood, an holy nation” (1 Pet.
-2:9), and you can make a difference.
+You are “a chosen generation, a royal priesthood, an holy nation” ([[1 Peter 2.9|1 Pet.
+2:9]]), and you can make a difference.
 To these truths I testify, in the name of Jesus Christ, amen.